 Most manuscripts collections at the Georgetown University Booth Family Center for Special Collections are open to researchers; however, restrictions may apply to some collections.
 Collections stored off site require a minimum of three days for retrieval.
 For use of all manuscripts collections, researchers are advised to contact the Booth Family Center for Special Collections in advance of any visit.

-John Hall Brett, financier and banker, was born in Maine during the mid-1880's.
+John Hall Brett, financier and banker, was born in Auburn, Maine on September 25, 1884.
 In 1905, he graduated from Bowdoin College and became associated with the International Banking Corporation, a forerunner of what is now "Citibank," in London.
 Brett was posted to a number of locations in the Far East, i.e. China, Japan, Manchuria, and Indochina.
 He was appointed as the first American manager of the Bank of Siam, in Bangkok, owned by the Siamese Royal family and operated mainly by British personnel.
 In 1931, the Bank was on the brink of insolvency and it was during Brett's seven year tenure that it regained its solid financial footing.
-For his services the then King conferred the Order of the Crown of Siam on him, a remarkable honor for few foreigners were awarded such a distinction.
-Brett was married to Tedesio ("Teddy") Greenly in Tokyo, a union which lasted over forty years.
+For his services the then King conferred the Order of the Crown of Siam on him, a remarkable honor; few foreigners were awarded such a distinction.
+Brett was married to Tedesco ("Teddy") Greenley in Tokyo, a union which lasted over forty years.
 Mrs. Brett accompanied her husband on his Far Eastern sojourns.
 They had no children.
-John Hall Brett died some time during the late 1950's.
+John Hall Brett died in Santa Barbara, California on December 21, 1956.

 1.5 Linear Feet (1 box)

 Provenance: Gift of Frederick D. Greenly, September 1984.

 Processed by Anna T. Zakarija.

 Date: October 10, 1984.